-Moncler believes in the importance of inclusion and the value of multiplicity.
-Moncler's policy has always been to have a direct presence in the regions (EMEA, Asia Pacific, Japan, the Americas and Korea) in which it operates, with local management and organisational structures acting in close coordination with the Parent Company and providing a profound knowledge of the culture and trends in each market.
+Moncler believes in the importance of inclusion and in the value of multiplicity.
+It has always adopted a policy of direct supervision over the regions (EMEA, Asia Pacific, Japan, the Americas and Korea) where it is present with local organisational and management structures, which act in close coordination with the Parent Company and ensure a deep knowledge of culture and trends in each market.